-Over the first 11 years of Safe Drive Stay Alive in Surrey, six independent evaluations have been commissioned, the latest of which, starting in October 2015, was the most ambitious in terms of the number of schools and students involved, the length of the study, the use of a comparison group and the achievement of statistically significant results.
+Since the first year of performances, 2005, of Safe Drive Stay Alive Surrey, six independent evaluations have been commissioned, the latest of which, that began in October 2015, was the most ambitious in terms of the number of schools and students involved, the length of the study, the use of a comparison group and the achievement of statistically significant results.

 Road Safety Analysis was jointly commissioned, by SDSA Surrey and SDSA Greater Manchester (GM), to undertake the evaluation, analysing data to find any evidence that young people's attitude to driving were positively effected, up to 12 months after attending.
 The evaluation evidenced positive changes in young people’s attitudes, with statistically significant reductions in the level of young people’s willingness to undertake risky behaviours at 3 months and 12 months after attending.